 Acne & Acne Scars · Scar Release

-Subcision Treatment for Acne Scars in Johor Bahru
+Subcision Treatment for Rolling Acne Scars in Singapore & Johor Bahru

 Rolling scars that shadow your face in side light — released at the root.
 Subcision frees the bands pulling each scar down, so your skin can finally sit flatter and smoother.
-Doctor-performed in Johor Bahru; send us a photo on WhatsApp and we'll tell you honestly if it would help your scars.
+Doctor-performed in Johor Bahru, welcoming patients from Singapore and across Malaysia; send us a photo on WhatsApp and we'll tell you honestly if it would help your scars.

 From pulled down to lifted.